University of York Conservative and Unionist Association: History

 In 2014, the Hagueathon was criticised out of concern that it encouraged binge drinking.
 The association rejected these accusations and continued to hold the termly event.

 In 2017, controversy arose when the association invite the Conservative MP Philip Davies to give a talk.
-Opposition centred around past statements of his being labelled as 'misogynistic'.
-In response to backlash on social media, the association stated 'We are pleased to further the cause of two of the cornerstones of our nation: freedom of speech and freedom of expression.'
+Opposition centred around past statements of his being labelled as misogynistic.
+In response to backlash on social media, the association stated "We are pleased to further the cause of two of the cornerstones of our nation: freedom of speech and freedom of expression".
 Some students reported that they would take the opportunity provided by this event to challenge Davies on his views.

 Robert Ward, the chairman in 2018, signed a letter in The Daily Telegraph to the then prime minister, Theresa May, calling on her to stop pursuing the Chequers Plan.

 In 2020, the Fox Hunt caused further controversy.
 On this occasion, the Conservative Party publicly condemned the event.

 Plans to hold a dinner with Desmond Swayne in 2022 were halted after the YUSU BAME Network released a statement condemning the event.
 Concerns specifically focused on comments Desmond had made in support of black face, and had that could present a hostile environment to incoming BAME students.

 Organisation

 The association is led by the committee, elected by an AGM at the end of the Winter Term.
 It manages all of the business and events, and broadly represents the association.
 The positions on the committee and their office-holders can be changed by constitutional amendments at EGMs.
 All committee members are required to be members of the association.

-The 2024-2025 committee consists of the following members: